ClemensElflein/xbot_driver_gps/README.md

           there's a large jump, it prints an error.
         - :heavy_check_mark: For TX it looks at the serial write buffer and checks how long it takes for it to clear.
 If the buffer fills or we need too much time to get the write lock, it prints an error.
-        - :wrench: For wheel ticks it is able to read back the ESF-RAW messages to calculate the wheel-tick timings on the u-blox chip.
+        - :heavy_check_mark: For wheel ticks it is able to read back the ESF-RAW messages to calculate the wheel-tick timings on the u-blox chip.
 This way we can be 100% sure that the timing was as expected.
 - **:heavy_check_mark: IMU support:** Receives ESF-MEAS messages and builds sensor_msgs/Imu messages
 - **:heavy_check_mark: RTCM support:** Sends RTCM from ROS to the u-blox
 - **:wrench: Scheduling Priority:** If in sensor fusion mode, the driver tries to get scheduled faster than other processes.
 If in "normal" GPS mode, it's just a normal process.
-- **:wrench: Wheel Tick Support:** The driver is able to send wheel ticks to the F9R for the internal sensor fusion to work.
+- **:heavy_check_mark: Wheel Tick Support:** The driver is able to send wheel ticks to the F9R for the internal sensor fusion to work.
 - **:wrench: Use the latest configuration protocol:** since we're only supporting the newer generations of u-blox chips (9+), we can use the new configuration protocol instead of the deprecated one.